julien-arino/3MC-course-epidemiological-modelling/SLIDES_MD/2022_04_3MC_EpiModelling_L09_RecentMathematicalModels.md

 # Foreword

-- This is not an issue with the method itself, but an illustration of the reason why it is important to check that (A1)-(A5) are satisfied when using the next generation matrix method of PvdD & Watmough (2002)
+- This is not an issue with the method itself, but an illustration of the reason why it is important to check that (A1)-(A5) are satisfied when using the next generation matrix method of [PvdD & Watmough (2002)](https://doi.org/10.1016/S0025-5564(02)00108-6)

 ---